clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## 3. Protocol Lifecycle
-At its core, Clocktower is a series of functions that allow two parties, a subscriber and a provider, to orchestrate recurrent payments for a service or good.
+At its core, Clocktower is a series of functions that allow two parties, a Subscriber and a Provider, to orchestrate recurrent payments for a service or good.
 The Clocktower lifecycle begins with a provider configuring basic parameters of a paid web service they would like to provide at a fixed interval (weekly, monthly, yearly, etc).
 This could be done through direct interaction with the contract or, in most circumstances, through a web front-end.
 After signing the transaction, the subscription is now available to anyone who would like to become a subscriber.
 Off-chain, the provider advertises service to potential subscribers and can send a link for sign-up.
 When a potential subscriber wants to signup, they sign two transactions on the blockchain.
 The first gives unlimited allowance to the contract to take a preferred ERC20 token from the wallet.
 The second approves the subscription and pays the first payment of the schedule, in addition to filling the fee balance for the account (Figure 1).

 At this point, the clocktower payment system will automate future payments with the help of a third party, the Caller.
 The Caller is responsible for checking the protocol for any payments due and, if any are found, sending these payments to the appropriate provider.
 The complexity of this process is abstracted, as all is managed through a single function called remit().
 Each time the Caller calls remit(), she is required to pay all of the required gas for the on-chain transactions.
 In exchange, the Caller will receive fees from all of the remitted subscriber fee balances (see Figure 2).
 As long as [total remitted fees] > [total gas of remission call], a bot or manual caller in the ecosystem will call the remit(), sending the appropriate payments, and collecting a profit.
 This economic incentive ensures that all subscriptions are checked regularly.